ireapps/teaching-guide-python-101/FORTEACHERS.md

 - Where to find [instructions for installing Python on their own machines](https://docs.google.com/document/d/1cYmpfZEZ8r-09Q6Go917cKVcQk_d0P61gm0q8DAdIdg/edit#)
 - How to find help when they get stuck

-## Things you definitely do not need to cover
-- Importing modules
-- Literally anything related to virtual environments or third-party package management
-- Specific code to accomplish data analysis, web scraping or anything else

 ## General approach
 I Do, We Do, You Do.
 Demonstrate a concept, go through it together, then give them plenty of time to experiment on their own while you and your coach walk around and answer questions (see sections marked `✍️ Try it yourself`).
 The pace will be slower than you think, and that's OK!
 It's not the end of the world if you don't get through everything.

 Most people who come to this class will have _zero_ experience with programming, so be empathetic and try to remember how frustrating it is to feel lost.

 ## Class setup
-We'll have the latest version of Python 3 and [pipenv](https://pipenv.readthedocs.io) to manage the virtual environment and one dependency (`jupyter`), which will already have been installed and tested prior to your session.
+We'll have the latest version of Python 3 installed.
+We're using the standard library's `venv` module to manage the virtual environment and project dependency (`jupyter`), which will already have been installed and tested prior to your session.
+Please refer to the Python setup sheet for the conference and let us know if you have any questions.

 ## Class outline